New penal code bill widens scope of ‘terrorist act’ to actions threatening India’s economic security

 The bill, which seeks to replace the Indian Penal Code, says that actions done with the intention to threaten the “economic security of India” that cause or are likely to cause “damage to the monetary stability of India by way of production or smuggling or circulation of counterfeit Indian paper currency, coin or of any other material” will be considered terrorist acts.

-Acts threatening or likely to threaten the unity, integrity, security and the sovereignty of the country remain in the definition of terrorism.
+Acts threatening or likely to threaten the unity, integrity, security and the sovereignty of the country will continue to be defined as terrorism.

+Section 113 of the draft law defines terrorism as “any act with the intent to threaten or likely to threaten the unity, integrity, sovereignty, security, or economic security of India or with the intent to strike terror or likely to strike terror in the people or any section of the people in India or in any foreign country”.

-Section 113 of the draft legislation defines an act of terrorism as death, injury or damage to properties, disruption of supplies, damage to India’s monetary stability caused by the use of bombs, explosives, firearms, or other lethal weapons or poisonous or noxious gases or other chemicals or by any other substance (whether biological, radioactive, nuclear or otherwise) of a hazardous nature or by any other means of whatever nature.
+The strategies by which this could be achieved include “the use of bombs, explosives, firearms, or other lethal weapons or poisonous or noxious gases or other chemicals or by any other substance (whether biological, radioactive, nuclear or otherwise) of a hazardous nature or by any other means of whatever nature”.

+In addition, terror includes “damage to, the monetary stability of India by way of production or smuggling or circulation of counterfeit Indian paper currency, coin or of any other material”.

-Moreover, the use of “criminal force” against any public official or the abduction of a person to compel the government to make decisions is also covered under the definition of the terrorist act.
+The use of “criminal force” against any public official or the abduction of a person to compel the government to make decisions is also covered under the definition of the terrorist act.

 Anyone found guilty of committing a terror offence would be punished with death or imprisonment for life, the bill says.
 Those who conspire, abet, incite or facilitate the commission of a terrorist act could face imprisonment of not less than five years.
 The punishment can be extended to a life sentence.